hove-io/navitia/documentation/navitia.io/source/integration.rst

 zip_code              string                      Zip code of the admin
 ===================== =========================== ==================================================================

-In France, cities are on the 8 level.
+Cities are mainly on the 8 level, dependant on the country (http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative)

 Other objects
 *************